 Results excluded from your WAM appear on your academic transcript, Australian Higher Education Graduation Statement (AHEGS) and published in my.unimelb.
 The results show the numeric mark and standard grade.
 The grade is flagged with a ‘^’ to denote that the result is excluded from the WAM (for example, 75 H2A^).
 A comment appears on your transcript with information on how the WAM has been calculated.
 Find out more about the Grading schema.

-For prospective employers
+Information for prospective employers

 If you have COVID-19 grades, your academic transcript will include this comment to explain why some grades are flagged with a ‘^’: